syedsaadali111/efts/README.md

 5. Now, push your feature branch to remote.
 After this, you will be able to see your branch in the repository online.

 `git push origin branch-name`

+6. Open the repository in the browser and open a pull request for your branch.